-This Is What the First 1040 Tax Forms Looked Like
+This Is What Tax Forms Looked Like in 1864

 Nothing in life is certain except for death and taxes, but that wasn't always the case.
 (Well, the death part was, obviously.)
 The United States didn't impose a personal income tax until 1861 in an effort to help fund the Civil War.
 It was a flat tax of 3% on anyone making over $800 annually.
 This was repealed and replaced a year later with a scaled tax of 3% on incomes between $600 and $10,000, and 5% on all incomes higher than $10,000.
 It also had a built-in termination date: 1866.